narutosstudent/Rezipe/README.md

 # Rezipe

-A website where people can search and add recipes to their websites
+A website where people can search recipes based on name & calories as well as adding them to their dashboard.

 ## Getting Started